 Businesses scramble, innovate to fill gap

-Owners are patching together makeshift networks that might involve a half-dozen different companies, or devoting employees to spending hours standing in line at post offices to ship parcels.
+In other states, business owners are patching together makeshift networks that might involve a half-dozen different companies, or devoting employees to spending hours standing in line at post offices to ship parcels.

 Or, they simply do it themselves.